Barnes & Noble apologizes for ‘serious network issue’ after days-long Nook disruptions

 Some of the chain’s brick-and-mortar stores also reportedly had issues processing customer orders due to the issue, the website Good E-Reader reported Monday.
 And some customers also had trouble accessing their accounts on the Barnes & Noble website, PublishersLunch reported.

 “We have a serious network issue and are in the process of restoring our server backups,” the company said in a statement shared with Fast Company Wednesday.
 “Our systems are back online in our stores and on BN.com, and we are investigating the cause.
-Please be assured that there is no compromise of customer payment details which are encrypted and tokenized.”
+Please be assured that there is no compromise of customer payment details, which are encrypted and tokenized.”

-The also company apologized in delays in restoring Nook services in a Facebook post Wednesday.
+The company also apologized for delays in restoring Nook services in a Facebook post Wednesday.

 The outage came at perhaps a particularly awkward time for the bookstore chain, as archrival Amazon offered discounts on Kindle e-readers and other products during its annual Prime Day sale.